rbc-bioinformatics/vsp-genomic-assembly-pipeline/README.md

 ## Usage

-Place your raw sequencing data (FASTQ files) in the same directory as the pipeline scripts and reference genomes directory.
+Place your raw sequencing data (FASTQ files) in the "vsp-genomic-assembly-pipeline" directory.
 To run the entire pipeline, execute the following command:

 ```bash
 ./illumina_vsp_fastp.sh